mNutella/simple-nft-marketplace/README.md

-This is a simple boilerplate for NFT marketplace (Ethereum/Polygon).
+This is a simple boilerplate for an NFT marketplace (Ethereum/Polygon).

-Only _own_ and _frozen_ OpenSea's NFTs are supported.
+Only _own_ and _frozen_ OpenSea NFT are supported.

 ## Getting Started